 Content management systems don’t only focus on blogging and content creation.
 Many of them (like Adobe/Magento listed earlier) offer a well-rounded ecommerce content management environment for building an online store, designing product pages, and including everything else you would want on a website, like a blog, FAQ page, shipping information, and customer support portal.
 Shopify is just that, offering a complete CMS marketing and ecommerce platform without the need to find your own hosting.

 Shopify users sign up for the platform and pay a monthly fee to receive the entire website builder, shopping cart functionality, and website launch necessities like hosting, a domain name, and an app store for expanding upon your design.
 So, although we consider it one of the best content management system options, it’s not a free headless CMS (but it is a CMS!).

 Shopify isn’t strictly for bloggers or creatives, but for individuals and brands interested in selling digital or physical products online.
 That could very well include bloggers and creatives, but you definitely wouldn’t use Shopify for just posting content like videos or articles.
 However, it’s by far the best content management system to build a website to sell products, especially for non-developers.

 How to get started with your chosen content management system

-With the exception of Squarespace and Wix, all of these content management systems are self-hosted.
-That means to get started with one you’ll need to:
+Except for Squarespace and Wix, all of these content management systems are self-hosted.
+That means, to get started with one, you’ll need to: